 Below are some interesting places to check out for food and drinks.
 And if you’re in the area in July, be sure to visit the Squamish Beer Festival (unless you don’t like beer).

 - A-Frame Brewing – a craft brewery located at #1-38927 Queens Way.
-They have a tasting room and a patio.
+The place has a tasting room and a patio.

 - Backcountry Brewing – in addition to being a nice place for beer and a bite to eat, this venue is also a sponsor of KiteClash which is a Squamish’s big windsurfing competition in the summer.